daces-group/daces-group.github.io/README.md

 ## Outreach
 Most of our outreach is done through the activities of [NaijaCoder, Inc.](http://naijacoder.org)

 We believe that (theoretical) research is best motivated through working with stakeholders in government, academia, and industry.
-By working with such stakeholders, we can better understand the source of problems and also modernize how we educate the next generation of researchers and practitioners!
+In the process, we can better understand the source of problems and also modernize how we educate the next generation of researchers and practitioners!